'I

 I'd

-further behind, doing less.
-So together, and all efforts combined,
+doing less.
+So together, and all efforts combined, we've

 characters involved - and the overall unstable place we live - we generally